 - Choose Blueshift.

 - Give the Source a nickname and a schema name.
 The nickname will be used to designate the Source in the Segment interface, and the schema name is the namespace you’ll be querying against in your warehouse.
 You can name them however you’d like, but we recommend sticking to something that reflects the Source itself, like Blueshift for nickname and Blueshift for the schema name.

 - The next page (“Overview”) will surface your Segment write key for Blueshift.
 Copy this write key.

-- To finish the setup, you’ll have to go into your Blueshift account and enter this Segment write key in their integrations settings.
+- To finish the setup, you’ll have to go into your Blueshift account and enter this Segment write key in their destinations settings.
 Find the right place in Blueshift by clicking Account > Webhooks:

 - Click Save.

-- Now when you go back to Segment, click into your Blueshift Source and you’ll be able to add other downstream Integrations and Warehouses where you want to see email events.
+- Now when you go back to Segment, click into your Blueshift Source and you’ll be able to add other downstream Destinations where you want to see email events.